FakeManiGH/EZ-SVG/README.txt

 EZ-SVG v1.00 contains 125 SVG-icons.

 EZ-SVG is a free-to-use icon gallery built inside JavaScript -file.
 It offers an easy way to use common SVG-icons on your HTML project.
 SVG-icons are created inside JavaScript -file with necessary path-, size-, and and color properties.
-Icon are then called on document with <i> -tag containing a CSS-class corresponding to specific icon.
+Icons are then called on document with <i> -tag containing a CSS-class corresponding to specific icon.
 On document, EZ-icons work as dynamic inline-elements, inheriting size- and color properties from parent element.
 Simple.